andyposbe/ColabFold-Pipeline-Toolkit/README.md

 ## Acknowledgments

-## Citations
+## How do I reference this work?

 ## Contact

-For questions and feedback, please contact Andrés Posbeyikian at [andres.posbeyikian@tsl.ac.uk]
+For questions and feedback, please contact [Andrés Posbeyikian] at [andres.posbeyikian@tsl.ac.uk].